-Our Group adopts various measures as part of risk management process to mitigate market risk.
-An accurate and timely valuation of a position is critical in ensuring current market exposure is not mismatched.
-Our GRC with the assistance of GMRC and GUC ensure that the risk exposures undertaken by our Group is within the risk appetite approved by our Board.
-GRC, GMRC and GUC, are responsible for measuring and controlling our Group's market risk through robust measurement and market risk limit monitoring while facilitating business growth within a controlled and transparent risk management framework.
+Our Group adopts various measures as part of the risk management process.
+Our GRCC with the assistance of GMRC and its delegated committees ensure that the risk exposures undertaken by our Group is within the risk appetite approved by our Board.
+Our Group hedges the exposures to market risk by employing various strategies, including the use of derivative instruments.

+Market Risk CoE is responsible for measuring and controlling our Group's market risk through robust measurement and market risk limit monitoring while facilitating business growth within a controlled and transparent risk management framework.